rexfaq/rexfaq/README.md

 **9) Will multiple stakes owned by the same wallet lead to more interest?**

 Thomas, REX founder, gave a nod to this on the official Telegram channel. [https://t.me/eth_rex/85262](https://t.me/eth_rex/85262).
-It’s not yet avaiable.
+It’s not yet available.

 **10) Where can I revoke all my approved contracts on Metamask Wallet?**